Hirokazu Tategata's Danceable LIFE Vol.6

 However, at first, we had no common language, so I think we both had a hard time.
 In order to get the athletes to understand my idea of "expression," I tried to use different methods, different items, and different words to convey it.
 There are many abstract expressions, so a wide range of experience is necessary to understand each other.
 Imura-sensei encourages the athletes to watch a variety of things, such as dance, theater, kabuki, music, and art.
 In fact, Imura-sensei has a wide range of experience in art, so it was a wonderful experience for me to choreograph while exchanging opinions.

-Four years later, it seems that the players have become interested in various parts of the world and are going to see many different things.
-I feel that we are now able to have a common language.
+After four years, it seems that the players have become interested in various worlds and are going to see various things.
+I feel that they have started to have a common language with us.

 At the French Open held in March this year, Yukiko Inui, for whom I was in charge of choreography, won the solo French Open.
 I feel that she has achieved a good momentum heading into the 2020 Tokyo tournament.